Dr Eystein Thanisch

-Editing and drafting of technical specifications, training manuals, and web portal content for a research project by a very prominent international organization.
+Editing and drafting of technical specifications, training manuals, and web portal content for a research project by a specialised agency of the United Nations.

-A play and a poetry collection by a recent winner of the Nobel Prize in Literature, translated into English by a leading scholar and translator of this author’s works.
+A play and a poetry collection by a recent winner of the Nobel Prize in Literature, translated into English by a leading scholar and translator of the author’s works.